arefmamdouh/Harmony-Discord-Bot/README.md

 ## Pulling this code
 if you want to pull this project and use it, you will have to create a ".env" file and set the token to your own bot's token.
-You can search up "how to hide a discord bot's token".
+You can search up "how to hide a discord bot's token", you would also need to use this command in the command line and in the project's directory "npm install".

 ## Adding features
 if you want to add a feature just add it in the commands folder and for example if the command is named help then you should name it accordingly: "help.js".